NateRex/malmo-task-learning/README.md

 There are also several Python scripts that serve as tools for the development of scenarios.
 These files should **NOT** be ran directly, but rather they expose functionality that the scenario scripts can make use of.
 These are listed below:

+- **Constants**: Enumerated types for specifying certain characteristics of the environment, such as block type, item type, direction, time of day, etc.

 - **ScenarioBuilder**: Functionality for dynamically building up the XML string representations of a scenario, including both agent and environment settings.

-- **TraceLogger**: Functionality for outputting the generated traces of a scenario as it is ran, which includes both state and action contents.
+- **Logger**: Functionality for outputting the generated traces of a scenario as it is ran, which includes both state and action contents.

 ## Usage